FeliMimi/CS50-finalproject-portfolio_risk/README.md

 A small **.css** file used for styling the web application.
 It was largely written with the help of ChatGPT and GitHub Copilot.

 It defines general layout, typography, form inputs, buttons, and the results page.
 Features include responsive input fields, styled submit and add buttons, containers with shadows, and basic flexbox layouts for plots and stock entry fields.
-The design aims for a clean, user-friendly interface and is held pretty minimalistic.
+The design aims for a clean, user-friendly interface and is kept pretty minimalistic.

 #### Other Files